Abod298/ferisoft-test/README.md

 # Simple Blog Project - Test Solution for Ferisoft

 This is a simple and small blog project presented as a solution for a job test by Ferisoft.
-The application is developed by Abdulkader Al-Abdullah.
+The application is developed by Abdulkadir ALABDULLAH .

 ## Technologies Used
 - Language: PHP